Azerbaijan–Switzerland relations

 Foreign relations exist between Azerbaijan and Switzerland.
-Azerbaijan has an embassy in Bern as does Switzerland in Baku.
+Azerbaijan has an embassy in Bern and Switzerland has one in Baku.
 Both countries are full members of the Council of Europe and the Organization for Security and Co-operation in Europe (OSCE).

 Economic cooperation

-In November 1998, delegates of the two countries met and agreed to improve and expand their economic relations and the Swiss Government agreed to give a $US 50 million credit to Azerbaijan.
+In November 1998, delegates of the two countries met and agreed to expand economic relations and the Swiss Government agreed to give a $US 50 million credit to Azerbaijan.